hoopsurfer/pdx/README.md

 Setup and Install
 -----------------
+How you create your SD card is up to you, likely the easiest is using a PC using the new official Raspberry Pi SD tool which will download and write an OS image to your SD card, but here we assume for this you have a Pi 4 that boots successfully from an SD card with monitor(s) and keyboard and mouse operational.
+When you boot Raspian the first time you should go through localizing and apply the latest updates, check that you don't need any updates by using `sudo apt update` and if needed `sudo apt full-upgrade` to apply any missing updates.
+Once your system is updated, you can immediately install the pdx code so the moment you get the hardwire setup it will work correctly.
+To install the pdx code download [pdx-base.deb](https://github.com/hoopsurfer/pdx), however if you wish to wait until you are booting from your SSD the instructions will remind you to do that as well.

+Once your SD card is ready to go, power off your Pi4 and disconnect power so you can install all the required hardware.

-[Fast Installation boot NVMe from SD](installX872.md) - Boot from NVMe SSD & USB with an existing SD card - cleanest.
+[Fast Installation to boot NVMe from SD](installX872.md) - Boot from NVMe SSD & USB with an existing SD card - cleanest.

 [Fast Installation boot mSATA from SD](installX856.md) - Boot from mSATA SSD & USB with an existing SD card - needs to be updated.

 [TODO: Capture overclocking instructions, stability testing, and overall system benchmark.]

 systemd service files
 ---------------------